abersailbot/xpb-boatd-driver/README.md

-dewi-boatd-driver
+xpb-boatd-driver
 =================

-boatd driver for Dewi.
+boatd driver for the eXperimental Polystyrene Boats.

 This depends on python-boatd and gpsd.